Kiuwan logo

 The threat model is a detailed representation of the system that identifies potential attacks and threat vectors using the following tools:

-• Data flow diagrams (DFD) illustrate how data flows through the system and the points where it’s processed, stored, and transmitted.
+• Data flow diagrams (DFDs) illustrate how data flows through the system and the points at which it’s processed, stored, and transmitted.
 DFDs make it easier to spot vulnerabilities by visually documenting where and how system components interact.

 • Architectural diagrams provide an overview of the system’s structure, including how components interact and depend on each other.
 These diagrams help the DevSecOps team understand the system’s overall security posture.